Overview

 In a new research paper funded by the Serious Organised Crime and Anti-Corruption Evidence (SOC ACE) Research Programme, Kathryn Westmore, Senior Research Fellow at the Centre for Finance and Security, explores why, and how, CMLOs have become so successful and whether the threat they pose should be considered a 'state threat'.
 The paper seeks to understand whether there is any evidence to suggest that CMLOs operating in the West are doing so at the direction or encouragement of the Chinese state in order to inform strategic, policy and operational responses.

-The event will include headline findings from the research, followed by an expert panel discussion that will consider the implications of the research and potential responses to the threat of CMLOs.
-It will be followed by networking drinks.
+The event includes headline findings from the research, followed by an expert panel discussion that considers the implications of the research and potential responses to the threat of CMLOs.

 The SOC ACE Research Programme is funded by the UK Foreign, Commonwealth and Development Office.
 The views expressed do not necessarily reflect the UK Government’s official policies.